The Deck Database: Purple Heart [Last Updated: March 2025]

 Herods typically run The Deceiver, Herod’s Guard, Herod the Great, Herod Agrippa I, Herod Archelaus, Herodias’ Daughter, Outsiders (B/G), and a flex spot that can contain Foreign Wives/Emperor Claudius/or another character.
 Reserve will often have Herod’s Executioner/Foreign Horses and Antipas and a battle winner.
 And of course we must not forget the killer main deck battle winner options of Abandonment, No Straw!, Futile Inquisition, and Contagious Fear.
 All of this is backed up by Herod’s Temple support.

 In terms of battle winner support Herod’s certainly have the better battle winners.
 That being said in a Nazareth build having negates to back up the protected characters is often quite effective due to the limited resources the opponent will often have available.
 Orange has superior negates in Blindness and Deafening Spirit to what Evil Gold has.
 Also as I mentioned earlier Did God Really Say? and Deafening Spirit being able to be used to turn Nazareth off for my turn only so I can search for a battle winning resource for my game plan is quite helpful.
-I should also note Chronicles of the Kings provides nice blocking potential for the defense.

 This defense is not as good as Herods but in a Nazareth build I feel it is a better fit with superior synergy.
 In a build like this a defense really just needs to offer enough blocking power for the offense to stave off the opponent so the offense can win the game.
 This defense does that and offers premium synergy with what my build is seeking to do and also the natural synergy between Orange/Purple due to Judas.